 Dr. Valeria Cetorelli

-Demographic Methods; Population-Based Data; Health and Human Rights; Humanitarian Emergencies; Sustainable Development
+Demographic and Statistical Methods; Population Data; Public Health; Human Rights; Humanitarian Emergencies; Sustainable Development

 13. Cetorelli V, Burnham G, Shabila N. Health Needs and Care Seeking Behaviours of Yazidis and Other Minority Groups Displaced by ISIS into the Kurdistan Region of Iraq.
 PLOS One 2017, 12(8):e0181028.

 12. Cetorelli V, Sasson I, Shabila N, Burnham G. ISIS' Yazidi Genocide.
 Foreign Affairs 2017.

 11. Cetorelli V, Sasson I, Shabila N, Burnham G. Mortality and Kidnapping Estimates for the Yazidi Population in the Area of Mount Sinjar, Iraq, in August 2014: A Retrospective Household Survey.
 PLOS Medicine 2017, 14(5): e1002297.